Welcome to the Bathymetry portal

 The European Commission, represented for the purposes of this project by the Directorate-General for Maritime Affairs and Fisheries (DG MARE), has concluded service contracts for creating pilot components of the European Marine Observation and Data Network (EMODnet).
 The overall objective is to create pilots to migrate fragmented and inaccessible marine data into interoperable, continuous and publicly available data streams for complete maritime basins.
 The results will help to define processes, best technology and approximate costs of a final operational European Marine Observation and Data Network.

-This EMODnet-Hydrography portal is one of the portals, that is being developed as part of the EMODnet preparatory actions for the European Marine Observation and Data Network (EMODnet).
+This EMODnet-Bathymetry portal is one of the portals, that is being developed as part of the EMODnet preparatory actions for the European Marine Observation and Data Network (EMODnet).

-The portal provides hydrographic data collated for a number of sea regions in Europe:
+The portal provides bathymetric data and data products collated for a number of sea regions in Europe:

 - the Greater North Sea, including the Kattegat and stretches of water such as Fair Isle, Cromarty, Forth, Forties,Dover, Wight, and Portland

 - Western Mediterranean, the Ionian Sea and the Central Mediterranean Sea

 - Iberian Coast and Bay of Biscay (Atlantic Ocean)